Menu

 How will school know if the extra support is working?

-We monitor children even more closely and regularly assess how well they are doing.
-We also meet with parents at least termly to review how things are going.
+We use a child’s specific targets, alongside observation and assessment to monitor children even more closely and regularly assess how well they are doing.
+We also meet with parents at least termly (SEND reviews) to review how things are going and update their OPP/IAP modifying support to maximise impact.

 What happens if the support that school provides does not appear to be working?